-The Board has nominated Rebecca M. Henderson, PhD, Lawrence D. Kingsley and Sophie V. Vandebroek, PhD to serve as Class II Directors with a term expiring at the 2023 Annual Meeting.
+The Board has nominated Bruce L. Claflin, Asha S. Collins, PhD and Sam Samad to serve as Class I Directors with terms expiring at the 2024 Annual Meeting and Daniel M. Junius to serve as a Class II Director with a term expiring at the 2023 Annual Meeting.